jonasbn/til/github/action_badges.md

 Do yourself the favor of testing the URL before making commits containing it, it took me several attempts to get right.

-Thanks to the nice supporter from GitHub who helped me out.
+Thanks to the friendly supporter from GitHub who helped me out.

 ## References